 What Happens when you Shrink a Database?

-When you click that shrink database button (or leave a DB in autoshrink, or schedule a job to perform shrinks), you are asking SQL Server to remove the unused space from your database’s files.The process SQL uses is ugly and results in Index fragmentation that affects performance in the long run.
-You’ve deallocated that space and are letting the O/S do what it needs to with it, so you got what you asked for at least.
-If you have a growing database (as the majority of production databases tend to be), this means that that database will grow again.
-Depending on your autogrowth settings (another pet peeve for another post) this growth will probably be more than necessary and you will end up shrinking again… At best this is just extra work (shrink grow/shrink grow) and the resulting file fragmentation is handled alright by your I/O subsystem.
-At worse this is causing that index fragmentation I mentioned, file fragmentation, interrupting what would have otherwise been contiguous files and potentially causing I/O related performance problems.
-Really though, you are wasting time and introducing index fragmentation.
+When you shrink a database, you are asking SQL Server to remove the unused space from your database’s files.The process SQL uses can be ugly and result in Index fragmentation.
+This fragmentation affects performance in the long run.
+You’ve freed that space and are letting the O/S do what it needs to with it, so you got what you asked for at least.
+If you have a growing database, this means that database will grow again.
+Depending on your autogrowth settings, this growth will probably be more than necessary and you will end up shrinking again.
+At best this is just extra work (shrink grow/shrink grow) and the resulting file fragmentation is handled alright.
+At worse this is causing index fragmentation, file fragmentation, and potentially causing performance problems during the shrink.

 What should we do then, leave free space in a SQL Server data file?!

 Create the database for this future size and set the autogrowth to a reasonable number in bytes rather than percent.
 (I hate the default of 10%.. if you have a 1TB DB that means you will be growing 100GB anytime you need to grow a file..
 Better in SQL Server 2005 and up with Instant File Initialization but still not “responsible”).
 Monitor your free space and look at size trending over time so you can plan for a large allocation of more space should your planning be off.
 That free space in the file is “just sitting there doing nothing” as your SAN team may say, but I’d rather have the space ready for the future already.

 Yeah, but my transaction log is always running out of space!